In the early 18th century, mushrooms were mushrooms. Some were tasty, some were nasty and some would kill you, but they were all mushrooms.

 Encyclopedist Denis Diderot took offense at Linnaeus's classification of man as a quadruped.
 Diderot — no fundamentalist — thought Linnaeus had given short shrift to the human mind.
 Further, he repeated the Linnaean classification system for man to show its absurdity: Man is not a rock or a plant, so he must be an animal.
 Man has more than one foot, so he's not be a worm.
 Man has no antennae, so he's not an insect.
 Man has no fins so he's not a fish.
 Man has no feathers, so he's not a bird.
 Man must be a quadruped.

 As for man, Linnaeus concluded there were four types of Homo sapiens: europaeus, asiaticus, americanus and afer.
-And that was not including people in "a state of nature" (Homo sapiens ferus) and pathological types (Homo sapiens monstrosus).
-In all fairness to Linnaeus, belief in separate human species and even separate human origins for different races persisted long after he died.
+Characteristics of Homo sapiens europaeus, as he defined the type, included well muscled bodies, silky hair, blue eyes, inventiveness, and the ability to govern with sensible laws.
+Characteristics of Homo sapiens afer included black skin, cunning and impulsiveness.
+Linnaeus clearly thought like a typical Homo sapiens europaeus; he didn't have much of a biological basis for this part of his taxonomy.
+Beyond these four types, he also described people in "a state of nature" (Homo sapiens ferus) and pathological types (Homo sapiens monstrosus).
+Belief in separate human species, and even separate human origins for different races, persisted long after Linnaeus died.

 If Linnaeus's critics chafed at his naming system, they were truly disgusted by something else he publicized: Plants reproduce sexually.
 Up to that time, the gentle study of botany had been sufficiently delicate to serve as a pastime for well-bred ladies.
 Then Linnaeus ruined everything.
 The Reverend Richard Polwhele observed "boys and girls botanizing together" with horror; the Bishop of Carlisle doubted that "virtuous students" would be able to follow the indecent analogies; English naturalist William Goodenough scowled at Linnaeus's "disgusting names, his nomenclatural wantonness, vulgar lasciviousness, and the gross prurience of his mind."
 (Not everybody was as shocked as you might suspect.
 In the mid 18th century, a Finnish medical student traveling through Quebec, Canada observed that even "priests and Jesuits," apparently inspired by Linnaeus's finds about plant reproduction, cheerfully collecting.)